 How does phosphorus move around and affect our water quality?

-Phosphorus (P) is essential to plant and animal life.
-Problems with phosphorus as a water pollutant result not from its presence, but from the addition of excessive amounts.
-Phosphorus enters lakes and streams in one of three primary ways:
+Nitrogen (N) and phosphorus (P) are essential to plant and animal life.
+Problems with these nutrients as a water pollutant result not from their presence, but from the addition of excessive amounts.
+Nutreints enters lakes and streams in one of three primary ways: